Joseph A. LeFante

 Joseph Anthony Lefante (September 8, 1928 – February 26, 1997) was an American businessman and Democratic Party politician who represented New Jersey's 14th congressional district for one term from 1977 to 1978.

 Early life and education

 Born in Bayonne, Lefante graduated from Bayonne High School.

 He completed courses at the Real Estate Institute of New Jersey in 1957.

 He served in the New Jersey National Guard from 1947 to 1952.

 Political career

 He was a business owner and served as a member of the Bayonne city council from 1962 to 1970.
 He was also a member of the Bayonne Board of Education from 1964 to 1967.

 He was elected to the New Jersey General Assembly and served from 1969 to 1976.

-Disputed quote

-On January 13, 1976, he addressed the general assembly, during which he stated: "Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen."
-This quote has been misattributed in internet memes to Winston Churchill.
-Although the original source of this aphorism is unknown, LeFante is the first known source and there is no evidence that Winston Churchill is the source for this saying.

 He served as a delegate to the New Jersey state Democratic convention, 1975.
 He served as a delegate to the Democratic National Convention, 1975.

 Congress

 Lefante was elected as a Democrat to the Ninety-fifth Congress, serving until his resignation on December 14, 1978.